hubbleio/hubble.io/README.md

 ## Features

- - Uses post recieve hooks to refresh its cache
+ - Uses post recieve hooks to refresh its repos
  - Uses github as the central system of record, so each artcile has
   - Watchers
   - Forks